Find a Law Firm

-My fiance and I intend to remortgage our apartment with Generation Home.
-We have a son 18 who lives with us.
-The solicitor on the Generation Home conveyancing panel has asked us to disclose anyone over the age of 17 other than ourselves who reside at the property.
-The solicitor has now sent a form for our son to sign, waiving any legal rights in the event that the flat is forfeited by the lender.
-I have two questions (1) Is this form unique to the Generation Home conveyancing panel as he did not need to sign this form when we remortgaged 3 years ago (2) Does our son by signing this giving up his rights to inherit the property?
+My fiance and I changing mortgage lender for our penthouse with Generation Home.
+We have a son approaching twenty who lives with us.
+The solicitor on the Generation Home conveyancing panel requested us to identify any adults other than ourselves who reside at the property.
+Our lawyer has now e-mailed a document for our son to sign, giving up any rights in the event that the flat is forfeited by the lender.
+I have a couple of concerns (1) Is this document specific to the Generation Home conveyancing panel as he never had to sign this form when we remortgaged 3 years ago (2) In signing this form is our son in any way compromising his right to inherit the property?

-On the face of it your lawyer has done nothing wrong as it is established procedure for any occupier who is aged 17 or over to sign the necessary Consent Form, which is purely to state that any rights he has in the property are postponed and secondary to Generation Home .This is solely used to protect the Generation Home if the property were re-possessed so that in such circumstances, your son would be legally obliged to leave.
+First, rest assured that your Generation Home conveyancing panel solicitor is doing the right thing as it is established procedure for any occupier who is aged 17 or over to sign the necessary Consent Form, which is purely to state that any rights he has in the property are postponed and secondary to Generation Home .This is solely used to protect the Generation Home if the property were re-possessed so that in such circumstances, your son would be legally obliged to leave.

 It does not impact your son’s right to inherit the apartment.
 Please note that if your son were to inherit and the mortgage in favour of Generation Home had not been discharged, he would be liable to take over the loan or pay it off, but other than that, there is nothing stopping him from keeping the property in accordance with your will or the rules of intestacy.

-It is not clear whether my mortgage offer requires a lease extension .
+I can not work out if my mortgage offer obliges me to make sure the lease term for the flat is extended prior to the completion date .
 I have called Generation Home on various occasions and told it wasn't a problem and they would lend.
 My solicitor - who is on the Generation Home conveyancing panel- telephoned and was told not they would not lend in accordance with their CML Handbook minimum lease term requirements.
 I simply dont know who is right

-As long as the conveyancer is on the Generation Home panel she or he must comply with the CML Handbook requirements for Generation Home.
+Your lawyer has to follow the CML Handbook Part 2 requirements for Generation Home.
 Unless your lawyer obtains specific confirmation in writing that Generation Home will go ahead your lawyer has no choice but to refrain from exchanging contract and committing you to the purchase.
 We would suggest that you ask Generation Home to contact your lawyer in writing confirming that they will accept the remaining number of years left on the lease.